 - Does the project require acquisition of property, purchase of easements, relocation, or any other activity requiring compliance with URA outside the listed waived activities?
 Applicant to select Yes or No via the dropdown selection If Yes, the next question appears. - Has the acquisition of the project location(s) been completed, in progress, or will need to be acquired?
-Select an option from the drop down: Previously acquired, Acquisition in Progress, or To be Acquired. - What type of acquisition will be required?: Select from the list.
-Note, if this question appears when you mark "no" leave blank.
-To determine the type of acquisition that will be required for the proposed project, see Chapter 8 of the GLO Implementation Manual - Voluntary - Involuntary - o To Be Determined - Describe the type and purpose of all acquisitions (easements, real property, etc.) associated with the proposed project.
+Select an option from the drop down: Previously acquired, Acquisition in Progress, or To be Acquired. - What type of acquisition will be required?
+Select from the list.
+NOTE: This section may appear even if the applicant indicates "no" to the prior question.
+If this occurs, please leave the selection blank.
+To determine the type of acquisition that will be required for the proposed project, see Chapter 8 of the GLO Implementation Manual. - Voluntary - o Involuntary - o To Be Determined - Describe the type and purpose of all acquisitions (easements, real property, etc.) associated with the proposed project.
 For acquisitions "Previously Acquired" or "Acquisition in Progress," include the date of acquisition, detailed information and supporting documentation to ensure compliance with all URA, 42 U.S.C.
 4601 et seq., and environmental review processes.
 See Chapter 8 of the GLO Implementation Manual for additional guidance.

-- If the project requires acquisition, a response of "yes" will require responses to the following". - o What is the planned number of parcels to be acquired?
+- What is the planned number of parcels to be acquired?
 Applicant will estimate the number of parcels intended to acquire and upload a map to support the estimate. - What is the associated cost amount for this acquisition?
 Applicant will estimate the total cost associated with acquisition.
 The amount entered in this field must match with the cost of acquisition on the BJRC.